system-zero/system-zero/data/docs/la.md

 # __file__     - current evaluated filename.
 If a string is evaluated defaults
 #                to "__string__"
 # __func__     - current function name
-# __loadpath   - string type directory to lookup up when loading scripts
+# __loadpath   - string type array with directories as members, to lookup up when
+#                loading scripts
 # __importpath - string type array with directories as members, to lookup when
 #                importing C modules